KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 ## Conclusion

 Sometimes, MDE and its components may utilize a higher-than-normal CPU percentage.
-Identifying the reason could be proved difficult.
+Identifying the root cause can prove difficult.
 Hopefully, with this post it will be a little bit easier.

 Stick around for the next posts, where we will dive deep into looking Windows Event Logs, and also may move to other Microsoft Security products like Purview.